Imagine setting up an income stream that makes money for you for years to come.

 With Print-On-Demand websites, anyone with creative juice can post their designs on the website like Threadless, Design by Humans and other PoD sites, wait for people to order a custom item, and get paid royalties for your design.

 The best thing about this business model is that once you’ve created the design, it is offered as a calendar, notebook, tshirt, hoodie, and a whole lot more.
 You wouldn’t even have to know how these products are manufactured, or how your customer will receive the item.
 This is because the PoD site will handle everything for you.
 You’ll just sit back, focus on crafting your art, and wait for checks to arrive.

 Of course, the PoD site does get a huge chunk of the sale, and your “store” will be hosted on their website forever, but if you’re OK with these two downsides, then you can pretty much make a killing earning passively as a PoD designer.

-16. Write for Revenue-Sharing Sites
+16. How to Create Passive Income with no Money: Write for Revenue-Sharing Sites

-People who love to write can still earn passive income, even without maintaining their own blogs.
+People who love to get paid to write can still earn passive income, even without maintaining their own blogs.
 If you’re someone who wishes to earn from writing, but don’t know where to start, all you have to do is join revenue-sharing sites.
 These sites are made specifically to provide a community of authors a place to share their knowledge and earn passively through ads posted on your work.